Progress report for ENE20-162

 In preparation for our 2021 University of Maryland Farm Mentorship Training Program, UMD circulated a needs assessment survey in August 2020 and received 16 responses from farmers who indicated willingness to attend a virtual training in 2021, to indicate days of week, times of day for the training, and to select which training topics were of most interest to participants.
 The feedback from this survey informed development of the Maryland mentor training topics.

-Other program partners were reluctant to circulate additional surveys to their farmers and colleagues during the spring/summer/fall this year to solicit more formal feedback on mentor professional development.
+Other program partners were reluctant to circulate additional surveys to their farmers and colleagues during the spring/summer/fall of 2020 or 2021 to solicit more formal feedback on mentor professional development.
 Due to COVID-19 and the many pivots and stresses that farmers (and service providers) were making it was determined that additional surveys may not be well received.
-Program staff in ME, NY, and other partners felt that they could incorporate feedback and elicit mentor needs more “organically” through conversations and existing programming rather than launch a formal survey.
-This resulted in less than the target number of respondents we anticipated receiving to launch the overall program, but the project team is confident that the professional development topics that we have selected are relevant, necessary, and will be important to mentors.
-We propose to conduct specific pre-training surveys in both Maine and New York as we get closer to those planned trainings.
+Program staff in ME, NY, and other partners felt that they could incorporate feedback and elicit mentor needs more "organically" through conversations and existing programming through their normal feedback sessions, focus groups, or other ongoing interaction with farm mentors rather than launch a formal survey.
+Both Glynwood, Groundswell, and MOFGA completed individual mentor/farmer needs assessments and collaborators brainstromed shared questions to "norm" the input and feedback across programs.
+This approach resulted in less ability to formally "count" the target number of "respondents" we anticipated receiving, but the project team is confident that the input and professional development topics that we have selected for the trainings are relevant, necessary, and are important to mentors.
+We developed and administered pre-training surveys in both Maryland (2020) and Maine (2021) and we will plan to for New York to support content development for those trainings.

 Five farmers with experience in mentorship join the Advisory Team which includes Project Team members and team initiates monthly calls to plan Northeast listening sessions in collaboration with service providers, conducts initial educational resource research and assessment, and begins planning Year 1 Workshop in Maryland.

-The project team (collaborators) and project advisors have been meeting monthly (second Tuesdays of the month at 3pm EST) since the project launched.
-Average monthly attendance at meetings have 10 attendees participating.
-For the Project Advisory team, several have been unable to engage in the project this year due to COVID-19 constraints/overwhelm.
-They have been consulted individually to inform about project progress and several participated in the national FIELD School and/or attended the Mentor Training Toolkit launch in December 2020.
-We will reassess their ability to participate moving forward.
-Four of the five proposed Advisory Team members are farmers and their time is limited.
+The project team (collaborators) and project advisors have been meeting monthly (second Tuesdays of the month at 3pm EST) since the project launched and have continued to meet monthly through 2021 and will plan to meet throughout 2022.
+Average monthly attendance at meetings have 8-10 attendees participating.
+For the Project Advisory team, several have been unable to engage in the project due to COVID-19 constraints/overwhelm.
+They have been consulted individually to inform about project progress and several participated in the national FIELD Schools (2020 and 2021), attended the Mentor Training Toolkit launch in December 2020, participated in the UMD Mentor Trainings in January 2021, contributed outreach to recruit participants for the StoryMap project, and supported development and input to the MOFGA trainings starting in January 2022.
+We will continue to assess their ability to participate moving forward.
+Four of the five proposed Advisory Team members are farmers and their time is limited, though several have been incorporated as speakers to the educational programs offered.

 At least 1,000 producers and 60 agricultural service providers become aware of or exposed to at least ten existing mentor resources collected from either the Northeast or other regions featuring mentoring best practices.
 Resources are shared through posts and targeted outreach by service providers to at least 15 listservs in the Northeast region, along with an advertisement asking for participation of mentors in state listening sessions hosted by project team.

 New Entry hosted a webinar on the new Mentor Training Toolkit on December 15, 2020.
 Over 52 people registered for the webinar and received access to the recording; 26 attended the live webinar.
-The educational resource was promoted at the November 2020 national FIELD School, and an announcement about the Toolkit was emailed to three New Entry listservs (AgALN, NIFTI, and Combined National Programs lists) reaching an estimated additional 1,100 people, in addition to posting the resource on New Entry’s social media accounts.
+The educational resources were promoted at the November 2020 and October 2021 national FIELD Schools, and an announcement about the Toolkit was emailed to three New Entry listservs (AgALN, NIFTI, and Combined National Programs lists) in 2020 and during the UMD Mentor Trainings in January 2021 reaching an estimated additional 1,100 people, in addition to posting the resource on New Entry's social media accounts.

 At least 60 mentors participate and provide input on mentor training needs through organized state listening sessions, focus groups, or field days about the benefits and challenges of mentorship and resources they would like developed.
 Service providers debrief feedback from listening sessions.
 Listening sessions will also disseminate existing mentor resources.